Welcome at the Max Weber Institute of Sociology!

 Our Programs of Study

-Max Weber Institute of Sociology in Heidelberg offers programs on Bachelor and Master level.
+Max Weber Institute of Sociology in Heidelberg offers research-oriented study programs at Bachelor (B.A.) and Master (M.A.) level.

 BA Sociology (3 years, 180 ECTS)

 The Bachelor's program in Sociology offers a comprehensive course catalog that covers a wide range of both general and specialized topics.
-In keeping with its Weberian heritage, the program emphasizes a strong theoretical foundation combined with extensive methodological training.
+The program emphasizes a strong theoretical foundation combined with extensive methodological training.
 Students are encouraged to explore and expand their individual interests, with the opportunity to earn up to 28 credit points through interdisciplinary courses and lectures.

 MA Sociology (2 years, 120 ECTS)

 The Master's program in Sociology offers an extensive course catalog covering a wide range of specialized topics.
-It builds upon contemporary debates in sociological theory, combined with rigorous training in advanced methodologies, including comparative methods.
+It builds upon contemporary debates in sociological theory, combined with rigorous training in advanced methods of quantitative and qualitative social research.

 How to apply